micahcowan/bobbin/README.md

 In the `--simple` interface, if a Ctrl-D is input by the user, then it indicates that **bobbin** should exit (**bobbin** may see a Ctrl-D entered directly, or it may "percieve" it via a return from `read()` that indicated no bytes remained to be read). **Bobbin** does not exit *immediately* upon receipt of a Ctrl-D. Instead, it waits until the program in the Apple \]\[ has caught up with the user input, up to the point when the Ctrl-D was typed, and issues a carriage return character.
 Only when the Apple \]\[ program indicates "consumption" of that carriage return, does **bobbin** then exit.
 This is to make the behavior consistent with other programs at a terminal.

-### Bobbin's command "breakout" interface
+### Bobbin's built-in debugger

-In either the `simple` (line-oriented) or the `tty` (curses screen display) interfaces, typing Control-C twice in succession enters a command-input interface.
+Typing Control-C twice in succession enters a command-input interface.
 The emulation is paused while the user is prompted for a command.
 A single Control-C will be passed through to the emulated Apple \]\[, (including the first of two Control-C's in succession).
-If you enter the command accident by accident when you really just wanted to send another Control-C (break) character to the emulated Apple, then type the command `^C` (the carat character followed by a capital C) and then the Enter key, and it will send the Control-C and continue emulating.
-(You can also just type `c` and then Enter to continue emulating, and type another Control-C.)
+If you enter the command accident by accident when you really just wanted to send another Control-C (break) character to the emulated Apple, then type the command `^C` (the carat character followed by a capital C) and then the Enter key, and it will send the Control-C and continue emulation.

-If you enter command-input mode from the `tty` interface, just a handful of basic commands are currently available to you.
-If you are in command-input mode from the `simple` interface, additional debugger commands are available (future versions of **bobbin** will provide these commands in the `tty` interface as well&mdash;but for now if you want debugger features you must use the `simple` interface).
-See [Bobbin's built-in debugger](#bobbins-built-in-debugger), below, for more information about debug commands.

-To exit the "breakout" command mode and return to emulation in the `tty` interface, simply enter an empty line.
-In the `simple` interface, an empty line "steps into" the next instruction; type the **c** command instead to continue emulation.
+If you are using **bobbin**'s `tty` interface, the video display will vanish when you enter the debugger, and content that was visible before you launched **bobbin** may become visible again.
+When the debugger is exited (except by `q`, the "quit bobbin" command), the video display will be restored once again.

+To exit the debugger interface and return to emulation, type `c` followed by the Enter key.

+#### Essential commands

-The following commands are available within the command-input "breakout" mode from both the `simple` and the `tty` interfaces:
+The following non-debugging-oriented commands are available:

 **h**, **help**.
-Lists the commands and a brief description of each.
+Lists the essential commands and a brief description of each.
+Currently does not list the actual debugging commands.

 **q**, **quit**.
 Quits the emulator.